HansZimmer5000/PostgreSQL-Deployment-Tester/cluster/README.md

 Following the configuration | how to adjust it:
 - Docker Swarm Nodes / Hosts
     - all hosts' root users are reachable via ssh on port 22 | If another port is used for SSH, change ssh command at `ssh_scp.sh`.
+Every Host must be reachable under the set port!
     - ssh authenticates to hosts via ssh keys in the `keys` folder | If your host needs another key, rename that key to `dsnkey` and set it in the `keys` folder.
 Basically replace the old key.
-    - hosts IPs | Adjustable in the .env.sh file
+    - hosts IPs | Adjustable in the `.env.sh` file
     - Keepaliveds VIP & interface and `sub_setup.sh:get_ip` must be matched with what is running on the postgres machines! | Before start, logging to your host and see which IP it has, set the values in the `.env.sh` file accordingly.
 Also set the new VIP according to the base IP in keepalived's config and stacks!
-    - Hostnames | It is expected for Docker Nodes to have the hostname according to `docker-swarm-node<X>.localdomain`, where `<X>` is replaced with a number from 1 to the max host count.
+    - Hostnames | Adjustable in the `.env.sh` file
-    - there are at maximum three hosts | The problem lies when the script uses the above mentioned hostnames!
-Currently each host is hard coded (e.g. no "for all" function), so in case you want to add more hosts, add the hostnames to the other hardcoded hostnames (`vm_setup.sh`)
+    - Multiple nodes | Add IPs and hostnames to the `.env.sh` file into the respectively variable, but beware that the order of IPs and hostnames matter.
+Also keep in mind that both IP and hostname on the same index must references the same node.
 - Postgres Cluster
     - There is only one provider per Cluster | TODO as some parts work on the basis of this without checking if there really is only one provider.
     - There are 0 or more (max 9) subscriber per Cluster | No Problem as long as their container name follows the name after deploying the stack (e.g. `pg10_db.1` for the `first container` of the `db service` of the `pg10 stack`.).
 If there are more than id_ip_nodes.sh, edit update_id_ip_nodes -> line with "current_name=${info:0:9}" and check if there is a tenth character that is a number to recognize replica values above 9.